Optimizing Performance: Unveiling the Power of Performance Testing

 2. Test Planning: Creating a detailed test plan that outlines the objectives, scope, resources, and schedule for the performance testing activities.
 The plan should include the selection of appropriate tools and technologies for conducting the tests.

 3. Test Design: Developing test scenarios that simulate real-world usage patterns and workload.
-This step involves identifying critical user actions, test data, and determining performance metrics to be measured.
+This step involves identifying critical user actions, defining test data, and determining performance metrics to be measured.

 4. Test Execution: Running the performance tests according to the defined test scenarios and workload.
 This step involves monitoring and measuring the system’s performance, collecting relevant data, and analyzing the results to identify any performance issues.